Let’s take a quick look at the most exciting thing to come to front end web layout in a long time. That is the technology called CSS Grid.

 Grid area: Rectangular area between four specified grid lines.
 Grid areas can cover one or even more cells.

-Grid gap: A grid gap is an empty space between grid tracks (normally called as gutters).
+Grid gap: A grid gap is an empty space between grid tracks (normally called gutters).

 Browser Support: